CHARM-BDF/charmgpt/custom-mcp-servers/graphModeMCPs/README.INFO.graphMode.MCP.md

 8. **Not sending conversationId**: Frontend must include conversationId in request body
 9. **Creating artifacts for undo**: Use database snapshots, not new artifacts
 10. **Assuming IDs are the same**: Artifact ID ≠ Conversation ID (common error!)
+11. **🚨 CRITICAL: Scope bugs in ChatService**: Always store conversation ID as class property, not closure variable
+12. **🚨 CRITICAL: Missing database context injection**: If MCP schema requires databaseContext, backend MUST provide it
+13. **🚨 CRITICAL: AI fallback with wrong IDs**: If backend doesn't provide databaseContext, AI will fill it with artifact ID (wrong!)
+14. **🚨 CRITICAL: Not adding comprehensive logging**: Always log conversation ID at every layer for debugging

 ## 📝 **Template Checklist for New MCPs**